shivachit1/Mortgage/README.md

      git clone https://github.com/shivachit1/Mortgage.git
   ### 2. **Open the Project with IDE**
-  I am using Intellij IDEA IDE to build this project and run it.
+  I am using Intellij IDEA IDE for development and maven to build this project and run it.
 So I will talk how to build and run using it.

   ### 3. **Download Tomcat Server**
   I am using **Tomcat 9.0.44** as a server for this application.
 So in order to run this application you have to download and configure your tomcat server to the project.